gupta-aayushkr/Python-Portfolio/readme.md

 Feel free to explore the individual project repositories and try out the live demos to see these tools in action.

-## How to Run the Projects

-Instructions on how to run each project can be found in their respective GitHub repositories.
-Make sure to follow the setup and installation guides provided in the project READMEs.

 ## Contact

-If you have any questions, feedback, or would like to collaborate, please feel free to reach out to me at [your-email@example.com].
+If you have any questions, feedback, or would like to collaborate, please feel free to reach out to me at [gupta.aayushkr@gmail.com].

 Thank you for visiting my portfolio!